-Typical Candidate: Executives, managers and business owners with significant industry and corporate experience
+Typical Candidate: Executives, managers and business owners with industry and corporate experience

-Visit our website for location specific Admissions contact information: www.northwood.edu/graduate.
+Visit our website for location specific Admissions contact information: https://devos.northwood.edu.

 Online MBA Program

 The Online MBA was designed to meet the needs of working professionals balancing the demands of work, home and study.
 The program is offered entirely online with no required campus visits.